bit-whacker/tsakpy/README.md

 `consumerSecret=[enter your consumer secret key here]`<br>
 `consumerKey=[enter your consumer key here]`<br>
 `accessSecret=[enter your accessSecret key here]`<br><br>
-* Run 'Installation.bat'.
+* Run `Installation.bat`.
 It will download some necessary dependencies

 # Running the Application <br/>
 ### Running at the command line